 7. Nurture your qualified connections

-Meeting with a candidate once at a career fair is a good start, since 60% of fair attendees view an employer, browse jobs, or apply for a job on Handshake within 2 weeks after the fair.
+Meeting with a candidate once at a career fair is a good start.
 But if you leave and don’t look back, you could miss out on recruiting a stellar candidate.
 Following up with your prospects is critical to sealing the deal.
 Keep in mind that these students have likely met with other employers they may be interested in, so time is of the essence.

 Putting these steps into practice

 Even with the return of in-person recruiting fairs and events, virtual recruiting will remain a vital component of a successful hybrid recruiting strategy.
 You can reach targeted audiences that align with your criteria and values ahead of career fairs to determine fit early on, and offer a more personalized candidate experience.
 By making use of digital tools like Handshake, you’re leveraging the convenience, equity, and scale of online interactions as a way to make your recruiting resources go further.

 Learn more about how virtual career fairs fit into your overall hybrid strategy →